maladeep/districts-in-nepal-with-lat-long/README.md

 ## Acknowledgments

-In collaboration with  Ashmita Phuyal and those great people who have shared the info about Nepal around the web.
+In collaboration with [Ashmita](https://github.com/ashmita-9) and thank you to all those great people who have shared the info about Nepal around the web.